yaaredry/yaron/GadgetSearchEngine/Readme.txt

 ReturnOrientedProgramming

-python implemented searchEngine for gadgets in libc...
+python implemented searchEngine for gadgets in libc/....

-soon..
+more coming soon..